Signature Methods in Machine Learning: Conformance and SigMahaKNN Method for Anomaly Detection

+Four major benefits of the SigMahaKNN method proposed in \cite{CCFLS20} are: \begin{itemize} \item It is \textit{dimensionless} in the sense that it is independent of the unit of measurement of the streams.
+Moreover it is invariant to time-reparameterisation and concatenation of streams.
+These are direct consequence of the invariance of the signature covered in Theorem \ref{tree_like_unique} in this article.
+Particular theoretical results establishing these property for the SigMahaKNN method may be found in Theorems 4.1, 4.2, and 4.3 in \cite{CCFLS20}. \item It is a data-driven extension of Mahalanobis distance based models that continues to make sense even when the sample covariance matrix is singular.
+In particular, it can deal with data exhibiting multi-collinearity between channels. \item No distribution assumptions are required for the original collection of streams $\Omega_{\s \big( \R^d \big)} \subset \s \big( \R^d \big)$.
+The method can be applied to any finite collection of streams in $\s \big( \R^d \big)$. \item Different types of anomalies that are missed by Mahalanobis distance based models are detected by the SigMahaKNN model. \end{itemize}

+For the remainder of this section we turn our attention to the numerical performance of the SigMahaKNN method as reported in section 5 of \cite{CCFLS20}.
+A detailed algorithm for the implementation of the SigMahaKNN method is provided in algorithm 1 in \cite{CCFLS20}.
+In particular, it includes consideration of numerical rank deficiency issues involved in the computation of the Moore-Penrose pseudo-inverse via SVD factorisation that we have omitted.

+For the two example problems we present here, the SigMahaKNN method is compared with \textit{isolation forest} \cite{LTZ08} and the \textit{local outlier factor method} \cite{BKNS00}.
+In order to use these well-known anomaly detection methods on streamed data, the authors of \cite{CCFLS20} consider them with either the moment features (mean and covariance of different channels of the stream), of the signature features.
+This leads to four baselines: \textbf{IF-M} (Isolation Forest with Moment features), \textbf{IF-S} (Isolation Forest with Signature features), \textbf{LOF-M} (Local Outlier Factor with Moment features), and \textbf{LOF-S} (Local Outlier Factor with Signature features).

-The first experiment considers handwritten digits.
-The PenDigitis-orig data set \cite{DG19} consisting of 10992 instances of handwritten digits captured from 44 subjects.
-Each instance is represented as a two-dimensional stream, based on sampling of the pen position. $\ci_{\Normal}$ is the set of digits labelled $m$, $\cc$ is the subset of $\ci_{\Normal}$ labelled as ``training" by the annotators, and $\cY$ is the set of instances labelled as ``testing".
-Finally, $\ci_{\Anomaly}$ is the subset of $\cY$ not representing digit $m$.
-Signatures of order $N \in \{1 , \ldots , 5\}$ are considered without any augmentation, and the results are summarised in Table \ref{Handwritten_Anom}.
+The SigMahaKNN method is evaluated using the PenDigitis-orig data set \cite{DG19}, consisting of 10992 instances of handwritten digits captured from 44 subjects, in section 5 of \cite{CCFLS20}.
+Each instance is represented as a two-dimensional stream, based on sampling of the pen position.